SleepyGrump/StarterPacks/Readme.md

 - Holy
 - Drummer - Satchel-only
 - Musician - Satchel-only
-- Rancher - requires a "Kin" mod such as Kirby's Pokepack
+- Rancher - requires a "Kin" mod such as Kirby's Pokepack or one of Chuck's creature mods
 - Farmer - requires a "Plant" mod such as Chuck's Plants vs Zombies Mod
 - Gear - CR8-only
 - Mythic Archer
 - Mythic Fighter
+- Mythic Magician
+- The Legend - not a "pack" per se, will spawn a single legendary item and a random essence.
+It's up to you to make it work!

+Two extra items, required in order to make the Magic starter packs work:

+- Desaturated manastone - just your standard common manastone, reskinned
+- Mythic manastone - just a Black Manastone reskinned

 TODO:

-- Mythic Shuriken (Unfinished)
+- Mythic Shuriken
   - Same as regular but with Brutal Bombstone included?
 - Iconic Fighter (Unfinished)
   - Iconic weapon from base game - pickaxe, assass dagger